|

 all Americans.

-than 90 million adult Americans have low levels of literacy.
-These
+- More than 90 million adult Americans have low levels

-development.
-Often the fear of employee turnover and high training
+investment in skills development.
+Often the fear of employee turnover

-costs, particularly for small firms, serve as disincentives to employers
+and high training costs, particularly for small firms, serve as

-seeking to invest in workforce education and training.
+disincentives to employers seeking to invest in workforce education

 Additionally, workers face a variety of constraints, such as a lack